ManiSaliyan/Python-12-Days-Training/Day8.md

 ## Tree
-- it is a non linear Data structure
+- it is a non linear Data structure .collection of nodes connected with edges in a hierchial manner

 ## graph
+- it is a non linear Data structure .collection of vertices connected with edges.
 ```pythpn
 import collections
 def dfs(graph,start,visited=None):